tiandersondias/tiandersondias/README.md

 <p align="left">
      <h1>Hi there, I'm Anderson Conceicao 👋</h1>

 As an experienced Operations Manager, I leverage my background in Information Technology Management to drive process improvements and optimize operational efficiency.
 My Scrum Master certification and graduation in Advanced Project Management have equipped me with a solid foundation in agile methodologies, allowing me to effectively manage cross-functional teams and deliver results in tech-driven environments.
-I have hands-on experience in **logistics and manufacturing software design**, where I applied modern technologies to solve operational challenges.
+I have hands-on experience in logistics and manufacturing software design, where I applied modern technologies to solve operational challenges.
 Passionate about continuous learning, I am dedicated to building innovative solutions that streamline processes and improve business performance.

 <h4>What I'm Working On</h4>
 Actively expanding my technical skills by studying and developing projects using: